maksimboroshko/diploma/README.md

-# :compass: How to run these tests
+# 🚀: How to run these tests

 ### Using command prompt
 #### Locally